 What equipment do you currently use for your product photography?

-I started out using a pretty basic Canon camera that we already had but have since upgraded to a Canon 5d Mark IV, once I start using a particular brand like Canon I find it really hard to change so I also have my eye on a new Canon Mirrorless camera.
+I am still using my Canon 5d Mark IV, once I start using a particular brand like Canon I find it really hard to change.
+A new camera is definitely on the list, I would love to move to a mirrorless option so hopefully this year.
 The lenses that I use are the Canon 24-70mm and the Canon 100mm Macro which I love.

 In 2021 I invested in a Profoto D2 monolight and that was honestly the best thing, it has made my images much more consistent and I don’t have to worry about what the weather is doing outside!
 I also have a Manfrotto tripod with an extendable arm but often I much prefer to shoot without a tripod and move around my scene.